Edited by Azizi Powell

 -https://www.youtube.com/watch?v=e0KMFSj-FrQ [comment in Fun hand games, fatcat123455Dec 24, 2011; no commenter's name or date retrieved

-That video's comment section is still open as it's not affected by the February 28, 2019 ban on comments for videos that feature children ages 13 years and older as it features two young women.
+(As of November 19, 2024, that video's discussion thread is still open probably because it features two young women and therefore isn't affected by the February 28, 2019 YouTube ban on comments for videos that feature children ages 13 years.

 Thanks for visiting pancocojams.